purescript-express/purescript-express/README.md

 ## Usage

 1. Add `express` dependency in your `package.json`
+2. Add `cookie-parser` dependency in your `package.json` IF you will use `CookieParser` middleware
-2. Add `purescript-express` dependency in your `bower.json`
+3. Add `purescript-express` dependency in your `bower.json`
-3. Install/update and have fun
+4. Install/update and have fun

 ## Documentation